-7.1.1 Member States, and other duly authorized entities, shall submit proposed Questions as contributions to the study group meeting which will consider the new or revised Question(s).
+7.1.2 Member States, and other duly authorized entities, shall submit proposed draft new or revised Questions as contributions to the study group meeting which will consider the draft new or revised Question(s).

-7.1.2 Each proposed Question should be formulated in terms of specific task objective(s) and shall be accompanied by appropriate information as listed in Appendix I to this resolution with the aim of managing as efficiently as possible the scarce ITU resources and optimizing the use of resources.
+7.1.3 Each draft Question proposed should be formulated in terms of specific task objective(s) and shall be accompanied by appropriate information as listed in Appendix I to this resolution with the aim of managing as efficiently as possible the scarce ITU resources and optimizing the use of resources.
 This information should clearly justify the reasons for proposing the Question and indicate the degree of urgency, while taking into account the relationship of the work of other study groups and standardization bodies.

-7.1.3 TSB shall distribute the proposed new or revised Questions to the Member States and Sector Members of the study group(s) concerned so as to be received at least one month before the study group meeting which will consider the Question(s).
+7.1.4 TSB shall publish the draft proposed new or revised Questions on the ITU-T website for the consideration of the Member States and Sector Members of the study group(s) concerned so that they are available at least one month before the study group meeting which will consider the Question(s).

-7.1.4 New or revised Questions may also be proposed by a study group itself during a meeting.

 7.1.5 Each study group shall consider the proposed new or revised Questions to determine:

-i) the clear purpose of each proposed Question;
+i) the clear purpose of each proposed draft Question;

 ii) the priority and urgency of new Recommendation(s) desired, or changes to existing Recommendations resulting from the study of the Questions;